antleaf/doapr/README.md

-# doapr
+# DOAPR
-Website: Directory of Open Access Preprint Repositories
+This repository contains the sources for the website: [Directory of Open Access Preprint Repositories](https://doapr.coar-repositories.org)